-Thanks to the unstoppable expansion of the empire, Latin became the official language in large parts of Europe and northern Africa, in addition to Greek of course.
+Thanks to the unstoppable expansion of the empire, Latin became the official language in large parts of Europe and northern Africa, in addition to Greek, of course.
 When the Roman Empire fell, its dialects fragmented into the Romance languages that many of us speak and learn today.
-But Latin didn’t completely disappear.
-It continued to be used in fields such as science, politics and religion, which is why many Latin expressions still exist in the 21st Century.
+But Latin itself didn’t completely disappear.
+It continued to be used in fields such as science, politics and religion, which is why many Latin expressions still exist in the 21st century.

 How many of these would you recognize?
-Here’s a list of my favorite Latin expressions and their precise origins:
+Here’s a list of 15 of my favorite Latin expressions and their precise origins.

 Imagine Julius Caesar crossing the river Rubicon.
 What, you can’t?
 Well, it was a symbolic act that basically commenced the Second Civil War in the Roman Republic.
 And there was no way back.
 This expression means that we have passed the point of no return.

-You probably know these terms by their abbreviations: “a.m.” and “p.m.”
-I know, this article is going to reveal the meaning of SO MANY initials you will feel like you finally understand a bigger part of your own language.
+Even if you haven’t heard these phrases aloud, that doesn’t mean they aren’t Latin phrases we still use.
+You probably know them by their abbreviations: “a.m.” and “p.m.”
+I know, this article is going to reveal the meaning of so many acronyms you will feel like you finally understand a bigger part of your own language.
 In this case, you finally get to understand your alarm clock’s language!